 Evidence your setting's quality improvement, ready for inspection and ensure rigorous self-evaluation identifies strengths, prioritises key areas for development and identifies the impact of your practice.

-Receive valuable public recognition of the impact of the work of leaders, managers and practitioners in improving the quality of provision, and celebrate their commitment.
+Receive valuable recognition from your community of the impact of the work of leaders, managers and practitioners in improving the quality of provision, and celebrate their commitment.

 Achieve and embed a consistent approach to quality improvement for the whole school or setting with this all-phase framework for UK and global education markets.